-Four ways mindfulness can enhance your happiness
+Four ways mindfulness enhances your happiness

 “It is the mind that translates good and bad circumstances into happiness or misery.
 So happiness comes with the purging of mental toxins, such as hatred, compulsive desire, arrogance and jealousy, which literally poison the mind.
 It also requires that one cease to distort reality and that one cultivate wisdom.”
 Matthieu Ricard